POSITION: Deputy Director

 - Work with the Director to execute agency functions including helping to oversee agency programs.

-- Work with the Director to to collaborate with and organize the members of the Commission on Father's Men and Boys (CFMB), the Commission on African-American Affairs and the Mayor's Interfaith Council to comment on legislation and policies that impact the Latino community.
+- Work with the Director to to collaborate with and organize the members of the Commission on Father's Men and Boys (CFMB), the Commission on African-American Affairs and the Mayor's Interfaith Council to comment on legislation and policies that impact the African-American community.

 - Lead research projects to better understand the major problems which confront the African-American community of the District of Columbia and report these problems to the Mayor.